Lanín Volcano

 📷 Photo albums

-Arrival & San Martín de los Andes (Base)
+Arrival & San Martín de los Andes

 From Bariloche:

-• Bus via Ruta de los Siete Lagos
+• Bus via Ruta de los Siete Lagos (scenic, fixed schedules)

-• Rented car (most scenic option)
+• Rented car (most flexible option)

 Base:

-What to do in town:
+What to do:

-• Walk along Lake Lácar
+• Walk along Lake Lácar shoreline

-• Small beaches and waterfront paths
+• Small beaches near town

 Lanín Volcano Excursion

-• Symmetrical snow-capped volcano
+• Symmetrical stratovolcano

-• Forests, rivers, and open volcanic landscapes
+• Open volcanic landscapes

 How to visit: